 The Lincoln County Sheriff is charged with enforcing all criminal laws of the State of West Virginia, including all felonies and misdemeanors.
 Felonies are crimes that are punishable by imprisonment for at least one year in the West Virginia State Penitentiary, in addition to possible monetary fines.
 Misdemeanors are crimes that are punishable by incarceration in a Regional Jail for up to one year, plus possible monetary fines.

-The Sheriff and Deputy Sheriffs are authorized to arrest individuals that they believe have committed a crime.
-Crimes may be of a violent or a non-violent nature and may be against persons, against property, against the state or against other societal norms.
+The Sheriff and his Deputies are authorized to arrest individuals that they believe have committed a crime.
+Crimes may be of a violent or a non-violent nature and may be against persons, property, the state, or against other societal norms.